 Mandatory protection orders in domestic violence cases can be modified by judges to allow varying levels of contact.
 Judges and prosecutors are bound by statutory limitations and by their offices’ policies; you need an attorney who can work on getting the protection order modified to allow the appropriate level of contact starting at the very beginning of your case.

-What If The Alleged Victim Does Not Want You To Be Prosecuted?
+What if the Alleged Victim Does Not Want You to Be Prosecuted?

 Most people assume that if the alleged victim does not want their current or former partner to be prosecuted, the prosecutor will defer to his or her wishes.
 This is absolutely not the case.